-Drizzle 2 Tbsp olive oil over the squash and add the cumin, smoked paprika, and salt.
+- Drizzle 2 tablespoon olive oil over the squash and add the cumin, smoked paprika, and salt.
 Use your hands to mix everything together so the squash is well coated.

 - Set in the oven and roast for 15 minutes.
 Remove, turn the squash over, and then roast for another 15 minutes.
 The outside of the cubes should be crispy and the inside tender.
 Set aside to cool slightly.

-Place the lentils in the bowl.
-Add the remaining 2 Tbsp olive oil and red wine vinegar.
+- Place the lentils in the bowl.
+Add the remaining 2 tablespoon olive oil and red wine vinegar.
 Season with salt and pepper.

 - Nutrition values are an estimate only.

 - The squash can be roasted up to a day in advance and kept in the fridge.